I’m proud of you, Hikaru.

 “…Pšyku,” I mutter, glancing away from her.

-“It is well, but it is good to know for the future.
+“It is well, yet it is good to know for the future.
 If you truly want this to remain a secret.”

 I merely nod silently.